gnosis/dex-docs/docs/tutorial-integrations.md

 As a second simple interaction with the exchange, we can fetch token information for those registered.
 This script requires a few additional dev-tweaks in order to have access to `ECR20Detailed` token contract artifacts.

 We will need to install `@openzeppelin/contracts@2.5.1` and import `ERC20Detailed` so that is it included in truffle migrations.
-To do this from scratch
+To do this from scratch:

 ```sh
 yarn add @openzeppelin/contracts@2.5.1
 ```

 and create a new file [contracts/Dependencies.sol](contracts/Dependencies.sol) importing `ERC20Detailed` contract artifact.
-Then run the following script.
+Then run the following script:

 ```sh
 npx truffle exec scripts/exchange_tokens.js --tokenIds 1,2 --network rinkeby